Tags

 The novel is the journey of these two voices and their worlds.
 The plot is elliptical, flowing, lateral, sideways, patterned and playful.

-I’m deliberately saying nothing about how these worlds and voices connect and form something lovely – tender, horrendous, shocking, charming – because this is a book which demands the reader to have the experience, be surprised, be amused, be sickened, be saddened, laugh, cry.
+I’m deliberately saying nothing about how these worlds and voices connect and form 1st_Kamikaze_Mission_19441025something lovely – tender, horrendous, shocking, charming – because this is a book which demands the reader to have the experience, be surprised, be amused, be sickened, be saddened, laugh, cry.

 Part of what Ozeki is exploring is reality itself, time, beings in time, writers and readers, lots about mathematical theories, but mainly expressed through the deep and playful view of Nao’s grandmother – oppositions and paradoxes are all held.
 As old Jiko says :